 Health promotion and disease prevention are more relevant today than ever before considering some of the key issues affecting the US Healthcare system.
-According to CMS, national healthcare expenditures rose 5.3 percent in 2014 to $3 trillion, accounting for 17.5 percent of the gross domestic product.
-The US spent more per person on healthcare expenditures than 12 other leading nations in 2013, while having some of the worst health outcomes and lowest life expectancy rates among this group.
+According to CMS, national healthcare expenditures rose 9.7% in 2020 to $4.1 trillion, accounting for 19.7 percent of the gross domestic product (1).
+The US spends over $10,000 per capita on healthcare expenditures, more than any other leading nation, yet reports the worst health outcomes and lowest life expectancy rates among this group (2).
 Specifically, rates of chronic conditions such as obesity were higher in the US than those abroad.
-According to the findings, Americans have been paying higher prices for their healthcare but not getting more for their money.
+Americans have been paying substantially higher prices for their healthcare and getting far less value in medicine for their money.

 - Whether or not the care team spoke with the patient regarding a healthy diet and healthy eating?